Nepal is so varied. From the highest and most barren mountains in the world, to the low-lying, wet and humid jungles – like the Chitwan National Park.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 UNESCO’s World Heritage Centre’s short description of site no. 0284:

 At the foot of the Himalayas, Chitwan is one of the few remaining undisturbed vestiges of the ‘Terai’ region, which formerly extended over the foothills of India and Nepal.
 It has a particularly rich flora and fauna.
 One of the last populations of single-horned Asiatic rhinoceros lives in the park, which is also one of the last refuges of the Bengal tiger.

 No, we did not spot any tiger.
-Hardly anyone does.
+Hardly anyone does in the Chitwan National Park.
 Nevertheless it was a pleasant visit to a wonderful place, so peaceful and calm, so relaxing.
 Hiking in the forest, riding in a dugout canoe down the river, or rhino watching from the top of an elephant, Chitwan is a place not to be missed.